noahp78/treinplanner/README.md

 ## Why?
 I hated looking in the NS app every single evening to see how early my train departs. and AUTOMATION!

-## How to host
+## DEMO
-It should all work if you simply compile the jar and run the travelapi-jar-with-dependencies.jar.
+You can use this service at http://stream1-nas.cloudapp.net:8000/ical

+## Self hosting
+First you have to get the NS API login details (https://www.ns.nl/ews-aanvraagformulier/?1) When you have those you need to create a class "Config" in me.noahp78.travel that contains the following:

+  public class Config {
+      public static final String NS_USER="YOURUSERNAME";
+      public static final String NS_PASS="YOURPASSWORD";
+  }

+Now use maven to compile the jar with dependencies: mvn package

+And now you are ready to run the created jar file (target/travelapi-jar-with-dependencies.jar) java - jar travelapi-jar-with-dependencies.jar

+Tada it works!